FiscalCalc

 MetricMichiganNational Avg

-Michigan's cost of living index of 89 (national average = 100) affects DTI by influencing how much of your income goes to non-housing expenses.
-Michigan's below-average cost of living means non-housing expenses are lower, giving more disposable income even at higher DTI ratios.
-This is a meaningful advantage when stretching for a home purchase.
+Michigan's cost of living index of 91.9 (national average = 100) affects DTI by influencing how much of your income goes to non-housing expenses.
+Michigan's cost of living is close to the national average, so standard DTI guidelines apply without major adjustments for local conditions.

 Data Sources & Methodology